Vikhorz/Student-Course-Management/README.md

 # Student-Course-Management
-A Java GUI program to Register student courses, Add student Balance and Subtract from the Balance for Registered courses.
+- A Java GUI program with Database to Register student courses, Add student Balance and Subtract from the Balance for Registered courses.